zimu1i/zimu1i/README.md

 📖**I’m currently learning**: Refining my SQL and R skills for financial datasets.

 ### 💬 About me
-- 🎒**Languages**: I am trilingual in English🇬🇧, French🇫🇷, and Mandarin Chinese🇨🇳.
+- 👩🏻‍💻**Languages**: I am trilingual in English🇬🇧, French🇫🇷, and Mandarin Chinese🇨🇳.
 - 😆**Fun fact**: I have been dancing for 15 years 🎶
 - ✨**Favourite Quote**: "If you can get 1% better each day for one year, you'll end up 37 times better by the time you're done" by **James Clear**